-- Children and young people commonly use electronic equipment including mobile phones, tablets and computers on a daily basis to access the internet and share content and images via social networking sites such as Twitter, MSN, Tumblr, Snapchat and Instagram. - Those technologies and the internet are a source of fun, entertainment, communication and education.
+- Children and young people commonly use electronic equipment including mobile phones, tablets and computers on a daily basis to access the internet and share content and images via social networking sites such as Twitter, Tumblr, Snapchat and Instagram. - Those technologies and the internet are a source of fun, entertainment, communication and education.
 Unfortunately, however, some adults and young people will use those technologies to harm children and the use of technology has become a significant component of many safeguarding issues.
-Child sexual exploitation; radicalisation; sexual predation: technology often provides the platform that facilitates harm. - The breadth of issues within online safety is considerable, but can be categorised into three areas of risk: - content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views; - contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying. - Chatrooms and social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access those sites in school.
+Child sexual exploitation; radicalisation; sexual predation: technology often provides the platform that facilitates harm. - The breadth of issues within online safety is considerable, but can be categorised into three areas of risk: - content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views; being exposed to risk of commerce, such as gambling. - contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images or online bullying. - Chatrooms and social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access those sites in school.
 Many pupils own or have access to hand held devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community. - The school's online safety policy explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
-The school has appropriate filters and monitoring systems in place to protect children from potentially harmful online material. - Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures (see 'Sexting' below).
+The school has appropriate filters and monitoring systems in place to protect children from potentially harmful online material.

+• Cyberbullying and sharing nude/semi-nude images and/or videos by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures (see 'Youth Produced Sexual Imagery' ' below).
 Serious incidents may be managed in line with our sexual exploitation policy or child protection procedures.